Democrats face tough future after Louisiana primary

 Jeff Landry's ascension to governor -- succeeding Democrat John Bel Edwards -- highlighted a night that included the easy reelection of Republican Lt.
 Gov. Billy Nungesser and that put three other Republicans in prime position to become the next Attorney General, Secretary of State and Treasurer.

-The runoff election in one month will settle the latter races, but the Republicans who advanced in each will be favored, and the lack of a runoff in the governor's race -- where Democrat Shawn Wilson was expected by many to advanced -- is likely to depress voter turnout.
+The runoff election in one month will settle the latter races, but the Republicans who advanced in each will be favored, and the lack of a runoff in the governor's race -- where Democrat Shawn Wilson was expected by many to advance -- is likely to depress voter turnout.

 State Democratic Party Chair Katie Earnhardt issued a statement expressing optimism, none the less.